dribnet/purvs/README.md

 ## PS4 MDDN 342 2018
 29/10/2018

-Update: I have made the skeleton.
+ I have made the skeleton.
 I also made every zoom smaller by one, as when I zoomed in to the last zoom it was too close.
+I also have made a calendar which apears on the 23rd, 25th, 27th, 31st.

 I have made the zoom for 7 begin to make the tree look like it is 'decaying'.
 I have also staggard the adition of presents so that they add in the 'lead up' to christmas.
 I think the things I will add after this point, is the skeleton on the tree (on zoom 8), and I will also add a calendar.
 If I have time I will add a background other than white.